Young Composer Award

 Previous First Prize winners of the Fine Music/Willoughby Symphony Young Composer Awards cannot apply.

-Entries must be received by 9am Monday 27 September 2021
+Entries must be received by 9am Monday 22 November 2021 (closing date extended due to the pandemic).

 The world premiere performance of the selected composition will take place on Saturday 14 May at 7pm and Sunday 15 Sunday, 2022 at 2pm by the Willoughby Symphony Orchestra during their concert.
 The concert is to be conducted by acclaimed conductor Dr Sarah Penicka-Smith